On this page

 Advisor.
 Any person who accompanies a respondent or complainant, for the limited purpose of providing support and guidance.
 An advisor of your choice may not directly address the Conduct Officer or Appellate Officer question witnesses, or otherwise actively participate in the Community Standards process.
+An advisor cannot be a complainant, respondent, witness, or other party involved in the case being discussed.
 Typically, requests to change proposed meetings to accommodate an Advisor’s schedule will not be considered.

 Appellate Officer.
 The Vice President of Student Affairs, or designee.